Hurricane Ioke

-Hurricane Ioke, also referred to as Typhoon Ioke, was a record breaking, long-lived and extremely powerful storm that traversed the Pacific for 17 days, reaching the equivalent of Category 5 status on the Saffir–Simpson hurricane scale on three different occasions.
+Hurricane Ioke, also referred to as Typhoon Ioke, was a record-breaking, long-lived and extremely powerful tropical cyclone that traversed the Pacific for 17 days, becoming a Category 5 hurricane on the Saffir–Simpson scale on three different occasions.
 It was the most intense hurricane ever recorded in the Central Pacific, as well as the fifth-most intense Pacific hurricane on record, tied with 1973's Hurricane Ava.
+It also generated the most accumulated cyclone energy for a single storm, until Cyclone Freddy surpassed its record in 2023.
 Ioke was the ninth named storm, fifth hurricane, and third major hurricane of the active 2006 Pacific hurricane season.

 The cyclone developed in the Intertropical Convergence Zone on August 20 far to the south of Hawaii.
 Encountering warm waters, little wind shear, and well-defined outflow, Ioke intensified from a tropical depression to Category 4 status within 48 hours.
 Late on August 22, it rapidly weakened to Category 2 status before crossing over Johnston Atoll.
 Two days later, favorable conditions again allowed for rapid strengthening, and Ioke attained Category 5 status on August 25 before crossing the International Date Line.
 As it continued westward, its intensity fluctuated, and on August 31, it passed near Wake Island with winds of 155 mph.
 Ioke gradually weakened as it turned northwestward and northward, and by September 6, it had transitioned into an extratropical cyclone.
 The remnants of Ioke accelerated northeastward and ultimately crossed into the Bering Sea, and then the Gulf of Alaska.